 - Plan: timing, location, lethality, availability, preparatory acts

-- Intent: extent to which the patient (1) expects to carry out the plan and (2) believes the plan/act to be lethal vs. self-injurious.
-Explore ambivalence: reasons to die vs. reasons to live
+- Intent: extent to which the patient, one, expects to carry out the plan and, two, believes the plan/act to be lethal vs. self-injurious.
+Explore ambivalence: reasons to die vs. reasons to live6

-The Columbia-Suicide Severity Rating Scale (C-SSRS) is another tool that can be used in outpatient behavioral health care setting.
+The Columbia-Suicide Severity Rating Scale (C-SSRS) is another tool that can be used in many settings, including medical, inpatient, and outpatient behavioral health.
 The C-SSRS looks at identified suicide attempts and also assesses the full range of evidence-based ideation and behavior.
-It can be used in initial screenings or as part of a full assessment.
-More information about the C-SSRS is in Tools and Readings at the bottom of this page and a training module is available to the right.
+It can be used in initial screenings or as part of a full assessment.7 More information about the C-SSRS is in Tools and Readings at the bottom of this page and a training module is available to the right.

 In inpatient behavioral health treatment, the assessment process will also be unique to that setting.
 Even if the admission is due to suicide risk, the admission process should include a suicide risk assessment.
 Policies should specify not only when to physically check on a patient but also when to complete a full reassessment.
 Inpatient organizations may use the C-SSRS or SAFE-T questions to guide these assessments.